Josh Donaldson Player Props: Yankees vs. Athletics

-Josh Donaldson, with a slugging percentage of .310 in his past 10 games -- including two home runs -- will be in action for the New York Yankees versus the Oakland Athletics, with JP Sears on the mound, June 28 at 9:40 PM ET.
+The New York Yankees and Josh Donaldson (.367 slugging percentage over his past 10 games, including two homers), battle starting pitcher James Kaprielian and the Oakland Athletics at Oakland-Alameda County Coliseum, Thursday at 3:37 PM ET.

-In his previous game, he hit a home run while going 1-for-4 against the Athletics.
+In his most recent appearance, he went 1-for-4 with a double and two RBI against the Athletics.

 Josh Donaldson Game Info & Props vs. the Athletics